josephxwf/Laravel-BootStrap-MySql-Starter/readme.md

 - bootstrap  "^4.0.0"
 - virtualbox
 - Vagrant (ship a Vagrantfile with your project, allowing others working on the project on vagrant up)
-- By default, vue.js, JQuery and Bootstrap are installed in laravel 5.7
+- By default, Vue.js, jQuery and Bootstrap are installed in laravel 5.7
 - Voyager Admin Package

 ## Installation Steps for Setting Up Larael